 The polycistronic SUMO construct allows for the simultaneous expression of SUMO1 and the three enzymes (E1, E2, and E3), facilitating efficient protein expression and SUMO conjugation reaction to the substrate.
 From the 13 bacterial strains tested, BL21 (DE3) PlysS yielded the highest CyPet expression.
 This was because of the suppressed T7 polymerase expression in the PlysS plasmid that decomposes the T7 polymerase before induction to overcome the possible toxicity of downstream proteins.
-This enables both promoted polycistronic SUMO protein expression through IPTG induction and reduction of basal expression of the gene of interest under the control of T7 promoters, which is critical in protein expression of toxic proteins in E. voli.
-15
+This enables both promoted polycistronic SUMO protein expression of the gene of interest under the control of T7 promoters, which is critical in protein expression of toxic proteins in E. coli.